Joshua Chapter 3

 “the living God.”
 The Hebrew is el hai (אֵ֥ל חַ֖י), and the el, “God” is singular. (cp.
 Hos.
-2:1; Ps.
+1:10; Ps.
 42:3; 84:3).
 The Hebrews did not see “God” as a plurality of “Persons.”
 Also, Yahweh is active and alive; He intervenes in human affairs.
-In this case, He is going to intervene by driving out the Canaanites before Israel.
+In this case, He is going to intervene by driving the Canaanites out from before Israel.

 “drive out, yes, drive out.”
 God uses the figure polyptoton for emphasis (see commentary on Gen. 2:16).

 “is crossing over before you.”
-The arc of Yahweh did not completely cross over before the people, but it started its crossing over first.(top)
+The ark of Yahweh did not completely cross over before the people, but it started its crossing over first.(top)